meomew-auto/markdown/docs/practice/redis/07_validation-and-chart-analysis.md

 **Pattern 2 — Reuse response payload contract matters**

-Cases 01/02 show a subtle contract question: should idempotency replay return the original performance breakdown unchanged, or should the response expose that no new external/db work happened?
+Initial runs of cases 01/02 showed a subtle contract question: should idempotency replay return the original performance breakdown unchanged, or should the response expose that no new external/db work happened?

-For learner-facing practice, this needs a clear contract.
-Otherwise students see `idempotency_reuse=true` but also `external_ms`/`db_write_ms` present and cannot know whether duplicate work really happened.
+After BE fix, replay responses now clear the relevant external/db breakdown fields, so learner-facing evidence is clear: `idempotency_reuse=true` also means no new external/db work is reported for the replay request.

 **Pattern 3 — Expected non-2xx exists**